 Ease of Configuration: L2TP is compatible with many devices as most now have built-in support for L2TP protocol.
 The setup process of L2TP is also quite simple.
-However, the port which this protocol utilizes is easily blocked by many firewalls.
+However, the port that this protocol utilizes is easily blocked by many firewalls.
 So, in order to get around them, the user needs to use port forwarding which requires a more complex setup.

 Point-to-Point tunneling or commonly known as PPTP is the oldest and one of the most popular VPN protocols.
 It was originally developed by Microsoft.

 Use: PPTP VPN protocol is utilized for both internet and intranet networks.
 It means that you can also use the protocol for accessing a corporate network from a remote location.

 Security: In terms of security, PPTP is the least reliable VPN protocol as it offers the lowest encryption level.
 In addition, there are various vulnerabilities in this VPN protocol that make it the least secure one to use.
 In fact, if you care about your privacy and security one bit, you should not use this VPN protocol.

 Ease of Configuration: As it is the oldest and most common VPN protocol, it is the easiest to Setup and almost all the devices and systems offer built-in support for PPTP.
 It is one of the simplest VPN protocols in terms of the configuration of various devices.